isometrc/TradeMe/README.md

-# trademe
+# TradeMe
-A repo for collaboration on trademe
+A repo for collaboration on trademe.